 We didn’t go into any of the museums we passed, but the route took us by many of the main Den Bosch museums:

-- The Noordbrabants Museum: Art from 1500-1800 and also the history of Brabant (the province) inside a former palace from 1615.
+The Noordbrabants Museum: Art from 1500-1800 and also the history of Brabant (the province) inside a former palace from 1615.
 Website.
-Get skip-the-line tickets here.
+Use the form below to get skip-the-line tickets.

 - Jheronimus Bosch Art Center: This museum focuses on Hieronymus Bosch’s life and work, though the works on display are copies and imitations dating mostly to the 16th and 17th centuries.
 Website.